geemus/notes/misc/jtbd.md

 * Emotional jobs - how the job executor wants to be perceived or feel when executing the core functional job.
 * Consumption chain jobs - jobs that the product lifecycle support team is trying to execute such as installation, set up, storage, transportation, maintenance, repair, cleaning, upgrading, and disposing of the product.
 * Purchase decision job - job the purchase decision maker executes when using a financial lens to decide which product or service to acquire.

+### Useful Metrics

+* Net Promoter Score (NPS) - measure customer loyalty, calculated for different groups of users.
+* Net Adoption Score (NAS) - measure of product usage patterns, such as license utilization, messages sent, active use, etc. Categorizes customers into adoption cohorts.
+* Time spent using feature - measures engagement
+* Number of clicks on page - measures engagement
+* Monthly or daily active users - measures adoption and engagement
+* Number of minutes spent on a job - measures engagement and efficiency